 Picture yourself at Walmart, your favorite nice restaurant, a public park, the mall, a museum, on the beach, at a waterpark, or in the airport.
 What do all of these places have in common, you might ask.
 At each of them, you will likely see a variety of people glued to a variety of screens that they hold in the palms of their hands.
 Look up and notice it sometime.

 Our phones, tablets, and laptops can be really beneficial.
 With the touch of a few buttons, all the information in the world is within our reach.
 These devices have given me the ability to stay connected to my people while I am at college no less than 346 miles from the nearest ones.
-They allow me to keep up with important news and be educated concerning current events.
-They allow me to find the exact location of my friend when she got stuck on the side of the road.
-In a more scary sense, they allow me to find out an abundance of information about a person all due to the facts they have chosen to display on the internet.
+They all live in this box, which is so valuable that I fret about it if I accidentally leave it somewhere.
+Electronics allow me to keep up with important news and be educated concerning current events.
+They have allowed me to find the exact location of my friend when she got stuck on the side of the road.
+In a more scary sense, they allow me to find out an abundance of information about a person all due to the facts they have chosen to publically display on the internet.
 There are some negatives.

 Please, please hear my heart.
 If you and I spend many minutes or even hours editing photos in order to create the perfect picture to post, we might consider taking a step back.
 If we have studied so much the times that get the most likes that the best times are committed to memory, we might consider taking a step back.
 If we deliberate posting, because we wonder if someone might think less of us, we might consider taking a step back.
 If we do whatever it takes to figure out why our followers number went down, we might consider taking a step back.
 If we only post to make others feel like you and I live extravagant lives full of tropical vacations and prestigious awards, we might consider taking a step back.
 I have been there.
 These are not healthy places to be; they are actually quite unhealthy.